Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/1022612237120184350/unknown.png)
   \
   **Normal!!!** upright dash when between the blue and yellow block.
 A demo will send you too high after hitting the spring because you reach the spring later.
+Also holding grab will cause you to grab the pink block so refrain from holding grab here as well.</b>
   See if skipping the pink block or not is easier for you.
 Should barely make a time difference.
  </details>

 ----